-- Border Guards – There has also been some “fake” border guards that will have the uniform and ask for money.
+- Border Guards – There have also been some “fake” border guards that will have the uniform and ask for money.
 Be aware of this if you are crossing any of the borders.

 - Privacy Laws – Mongolia does not have privacy laws as in a country like America.
-For this reason, hotel staff may enter your room at any time and for any reason.
+For this reason, hotel staff may enter your room anytime and for any reason.
 For this reason, put the security lock on your door when you are in your room and when you are away from your room, secure your valuables.

-Here are a few things that female solo travelers should be aware of concerning sexual assault in Mongolia.
+Female solo travelers should be aware of sexual assault in Mongolia.

-- Gers- Sexual assault has been known to happen when women were alone in their ger at night.
+- Gers- Sexual assault has been known to happen when women are alone in their ger at night.
 If at all possible, always lock your ger at night.
-This is also another reason why it is good to use a reputable travel company that has properly vetted all their people.
+This is another reason why it is good to use a reputable travel company that has properly vetted all its people.

-- Drunken Behavior – Alcholol and alcohol abuse is a problem in Mongolia.
-If you are in an area where there are many drunk men, you should try to escape the situation.
+- Drunken Behavior – Alcohol and alcohol abuse is a problem in Mongolia.
+If you are in an area with many drunk men, you should try to escape the situation.
 There have been reports of sexual assault of some foreign women by groups of drunk men.

-- Trekking, hiking, or camping alone – The U.S. Embassy recommends that women, not trek, hike, or camp alone in Mongolia.
+- Trekking, hiking, or camping alone – The U.S. Embassy recommends that women not trek, hike, or camp alone in Mongolia.
 This is because they have seen enough sexual assault incidents due to women being alone in these situations.
-So if you are a solo female traveler, it is safest for you to find a group or tour to travel with.
+So if you are a solo female traveler, finding a group or tour to travel with is safest.

 Like in many Asian countries, there are a few other things that travelers should be aware of to ensure their safety in Mongolia.
 Here are some other safety tips:

-- Rent a car with seat belts – Many people in Mongolia do not use seat belts in their cars or other vehicles.
-When you are renting a car and having a local driver, check to ensure the car has proper seat belts for both the front and back seats.
+- Rent a car with seat belts – Many people in Mongolia do not use them in their cars or other vehicles.
+When renting a car with a local driver, check to ensure the car has proper seat belts for both the front and back seats.

 - Nighttime driving – There is a law against drunk driving, but still, there is a lot of drunk driving in Mongolia.
-It is best to ensure that you are not on the long-distance highways during the night or evening, as this is when drunk driving usually occurs.
+It is best to ensure that you are not on long-distance highways during the night or evening, as drunk driving usually occurs.
 Drunk driving can increase significantly during major holiday times.

 I can personally recommend New Milestone Tours.
-I personally know one of the owners, Adiyabold, and I know that he will vet and check out all his guides and those he works with.
+I know one of the owners, Adiyabold, and he will vet and check out all his guides and those he works with.